-Pursuant to 49 CFR Part 26.45(g), the Alaska DOT&PF conducted outreach to obtain public comment.
-Public comment for the FAA DBE Goal Methodology included the publication of the Goal Methodology to the DOT&PF Civil Rights Office website, and notification of partners, stakeholders, and interested parties via email in November.
-Notice of public comment was also solicited through the Alaska Online Public Notices website.
-The public comment period extended from November 3, 2021 to December 3, 2021, at 5:00pm, AKDT.
+49 CFR Part 26.45(g) also requires the Alaska DOT&PF to perform public outreach to emphasize the importance of comment on this draft of the Goal Methodology.
+Public comment for the FAA DBE Goal Methodology includes the publication of the Goal Methodology to the Alaska DOT&PF Civil Rights Office website, notification of partners and stakeholders.
+Notice of public comment will be solicited through the Alaska Online Public Notices website, and online legal notices in major Alaska publications.